pant-pragyan10/crop-recommendation-system/README.md

-Utilising the MLP ANN architecture, the crop recommendation system recommends the most suitable crop for a particular area!
+Utilising the MLP ANN architecture, the crop recommendation system recommends the most suitable crop for some  particular conditions such as N-P-K values of soil, temperature, humidity, pH value etc..